Investment · Last updated 2 June 2026

 Market Liquidity

 La Linea is not Marbella.
-The resale market is smaller and less liquid, meaning properties can take longer to sell.
-Investors should plan for a medium to long-term hold period of five to ten years rather than expecting quick flips.
+The resale market is smaller and less liquid, meaning properties can take longer to sell than in more established resort markets.
 This is a buy-and-hold market where rental income is the primary return driver.
+Investors should plan for a five to ten year hold rather than expecting short-term capital gains from flipping.

 Currency Risk

-For buyers from the UK, US, or other non-eurozone countries, exchange rate movements can significantly impact both the purchase cost and the value of rental income when converted back to your home currency.
-Consider using a currency specialist or forward contracts to manage this risk, particularly for larger transactions.
+For buyers from the UK or other non-eurozone countries, exchange rate movements can affect both the purchase cost and the sterling value of rental income over time.
+For larger transactions, a currency specialist or forward contracts can reduce exposure, particularly given current rate sensitivity around the treaty negotiations.

 Conclusion

-To understand the town's transformation, read our La Linea city guide.
+To understand the town's broader context, read our La Linea city guide.

 This article is for informational purposes only and does not constitute legal, tax, or financial advice.
 Always consult a qualified professional for your specific situation.